tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK4.md

 ## Task 2: Passing Environment Variables from Parent Process to Child Process

-As requested in the guide, we compiled and ran myprintenv.c twice.
+As requested in the guide, we compiled and ran "myprintenv.c" twice.

 * Firstly, we ran the script as it was provided.
 Since it was meant to print the environment variables of a **child** process, we saved its output in a file named "child".
 * Next, we altered the script by changing the lines that were commented, making it so it would now print the environment variables of the **parent** process.
 Because of this, we saved the output of the modified script in a file named "parent".